Critical illness insurance is a type of health insurance that pays you a lump sum if you are diagnosed with a severe

 - Travel to and from treatment

 If you're thinking about signing up for a critical illness plan offered through your employer, ask whether you'll be able to take it with you if you leave your job.

 What Does Critical Illness Insurance Cover?

-The most basic critical illness coverages are cancer, heart attack, and stroke, as these are the most common critical illnesses and leading causes of death worldwide.
+The most basic critical illness coverages are cancer, heart attack, and stroke, as these are some of the most common critical illnesses and leading causes of death worldwide.

 - Kidney failure